-- 1. Be an Active Member of the ASRC, as specified by the ASRC Bylaws; - 2.
-Have met all the requirements as a CQ member; - 3.
-Participate satisfactorily in four ASRC or Group training sessions, including sessions on Personal Wilderness Survival and basic ground search theory, as judged by the Group Training Officer; - 4.
-Meet the technical standards listed below, as judged by the Group Training Officer; - 5.
-Successfully pass a standard ASRC FTM written test and complete the standard ASRC FTM skills evaluation checklist, as verified by the Group Training Officer; - 6.
-Be proposed for membership by the Group Training Officer at a group business meeting and receive a simple majority of the vote. - Have successfully completed the following FEMA Courses: a.
-IS-200, ICS for Single Resources and Initial Action Incidents - 8.
+- 1. Be an Active Member of the ASRC, as specified by the ASRC Bylaws; - 2.1.
+Have met all the requirements as a Be certified as a Call-Out Qualified (CQ)-m Member; - 3-2.
+Participate satisfactorily in four ASRC or Group training sessions, including sessions on Personal Wilderness Survival and basic ground search theory, as judged by the Group Training Officer; - 4.3.
+Meet the technical standards listed below, as judged by the Group Training Officer; - 5.4.
+Successfully pass a standard ASRC FTM written test and complete the standard ASRC FTM skills evaluation checklist, as verified by the Group Training Officer; - 6.5.
+Be proposed for membership-Field Team Member certification by the Group Training Officer at a group business meeting and receive a favorable simple majority of the vote. - 7-6.
+Have successfully completed the following FEMA Courses: - a.
+IS-200, ICS for Single Resources and Initial Action Incidents - 8.7.
 Have successfully completed the following courses: - a.
-IS 5 an Introduction to Hazardous Materials, NFPA 472 HazMat Awareness and/or OSHA 1910.120(Q)(6)(i), HazMat Awareness Training or equivalent - b.
-Department of Interior B-3 Combination Helicopter/Airplane Safety or equivalent - c.
-Bloodborne Pathogens Awareness or equivalent (All medical providers at the First Responder level or higher are considered to have the equivalent training for this requirement). - 9.
-Hold a current American National Red Cross Standard First Aid card or equivalent, or higher certification. - 10.
+IS 5 an Introduction to Hazardous Materials, NFPA 472 HazMat Awareness and/or OSHA 1910.120(Q)(6)(i), HazMat Awareness Training or equivalent - Interagency Aviation Training (Department of Interior/Forest Service) A-100 Basic Aviation Safety B-3 Combination Helicopter/Airplane Safety or equivalent - c.
+Bloodborne Pathogens Awareness or equivalent (All medical providers at the First Responder level or higher are considered to have the equivalent training for this requirement). - 9-8.
+Hold a current American National Red Cross Standard First Aid card or equivalent, or higher certification. - 40-9.
 Hold a current AHA CPR for Health Care Provider certification, or equivalent.